Leftover Steak Soup (Stroganoff-Style)

-Sneak Preview: Turn leftover steak or roast into a hearty soup with mushrooms, bacon, and seasonings.
-A swirl of sour cream at the end gives it classic stroganoff flavor—perfect for dipping French bread or ciabatta.
+Sneak Preview: Turn leftover steak or rib roast into a hearty mushroom soup with bacon and a swirl of sour cream for classic stroganoff flavor.
+Ready in about 25 minutes.

 Leftover Steak Soup--In a bowl with French bread on the side.Pin